Caring for an older adult from a distance can be a bit intimidating.

 Even if home care isn’t needed right now, knowing what’s available and how things work gives you options for when things change.

-They can give you peace of mind that your loved one is safe and their needs are being met.
+In-home care services can give you peace of mind that your loved one is safe and their needs are being met.

-Even though your current role might include being their family caregiver, remember that you have a relationship outside of that too.
+Even though your current role might include being their family caregiver, remember that you have a relationship outside of that, too.

 Rather than making visits all about care logistics, take some time to make memories and enjoy the time you have together.

-Then during free moments, assess the situation and note any adjustments to the care plan that are needed.
+Then, during free moments, assess the situation and note any adjustments to the care plan that are needed.

 Help them connect with others so they feel included.

-Make sure their phone is easy to use and set up a way for them to video chat, like a simple tablet or laptop.
+Make sure the phone is easy to use and set up a way for them to video chat, like a simple tablet or laptop.
 (Get our recommendations for senior-friendly tech devices for keeping in touch here.)

 Currently, only 61% of adults 65 and over own a cellphone.
 This leaves a large group that is missing out on this source of connection.